StuckiSimon/ar-streaming/web-streaming-client/README.md

 # Web Streaming Client

-Streaming client consuming strems provided by iOS app.
+Web streaming client consuming streams provided by iOS app.
+The app is based on React and uses native WebRTC browser API.

 ## Setup